-To change the radar settings, connect the level meter to the PC computer, and start the Geolux Instrument Configurator PC application.
+To change the radar settings, connect the snow level sensor to the PC computer, and start the Geolux Instrument Configurator PC application.
 Through the user interface of the application, the following parameters can be configured.

 Communication Interfaces Parameters

 Baud rate